WangCanLZU/GM/README.md

 [![](https://img.shields.io/badge/doi-10.4208%2Fijnam2023-1033)](https://doi.org/10.4208/ijnam2023-1033)

 > [!NOTE]
-> The MATLAB codes for the research paper: Can Wang, Weihua Deng, and Xiangong Tang. ["A sharp $\alpha$-robust $L1$ scheme on grades meshes for two-dimensional time tempered fractional Fokker-Planck equation."](https://doi.org/10.4208/ijnam2023-1033) Int.
+> The MATLAB codes for the research paper: Can Wang, Weihua Deng, and Xiangong Tang. ["A sharp $\alpha$-robust $L1$ scheme on graded meshes for two-dimensional time tempered fractional Fokker-Planck equation."](https://doi.org/10.4208/ijnam2023-1033) Int.
 J. Numer.
 Anal.
 Mod. **20**, 739-771 (2023).

 > [!WARNING]
 > The publication information mentioned here such as the doi, may differ from the officially published version.
 Once this happens, we will correct it immediately.